 From Dieppe to Étretat, the Alabaster Coast is a land of majestic cliffs, extraordinary valleuses (natural depressions in the cliffs), beaches, and picturesque fishing villages.

-Enjoy amazing landscapes bathed with by the changing light, this is the land of Impressionists!
-Painters like Monet, Turner, Courbet, Pissarro, or Renoir put out their easel outdoors in this land to capture its beauty.
+Enjoy amazing landscapes bathed by the changing light; this is the land of Impressionists!
+Painters like Monet, Turner, Courbet, Pissarro, or Renoir put their easel outdoors in this land to capture its beauty.

 Stimulated by the beauty of this Norman setting, Monet painted more than 100 pictures along this coast between Dieppe and Varengeville.
-Then, he fell in love in love with Étretat, captured in some of his masterworks.
-This unique port, with its extraordinary rock formations, also captured the attention of Eugène Boudin and Gustave Courbet, who painted more than fifty views of its coastline and sea.
+Then, he fell in love with Étretat, which he captured in some of his masterworks.
+With its extraordinary rock formations, this picturesque seaside town also captured Eugène Boudin and Gustave Courbet’s attention, who painted more than fifty views of its coastline and sea.

-In 1040, building began on the vast abbey, often described as the first major Romanesque building in northern France, and it was consecrated in 1067 with the assistance of William the Conqueror.
-In the 13th century, when Jumièges was at the height of its power, the abbey church was given a Gothic choir end.
+In 1040, construction began on the vast abbey – often described as the first major Romanesque building in northern France -, and it was consecrated in 1067 with the assistance of William the Conqueror.
+In the 13th century, when Jumièges was at the height of its power, the abbey church was given a Gothic choir.

 Jumièges established itself as a great center of medieval learning.
-Although clearly a very rich religious institution, it was renowned for its care for the poor.
+Although the abbey was clearly a wealthy institution, it was renowned for its care for the poor.

 From the 16th century and due to the French Wars of Religion, Jumièges went into rapid decline.
 The monks ran from fanatical Protestants who looted the place, wreaking devastation.
-After a small-scale revival, the abbey was badly damaged during the Revolution and it became a stone quarry for a time before it became State property and later opened to the public.
+After a small-scale revival, the abbey was badly damaged during the Revolution, and it became a stone quarry for a time before it became a state property.
 The ruins that remain to this day recall the abbey’s greatness.

 THE ABBEY ROUTE.
 Jumièges Abbey is part of a string of Norman religious buildings along the Seine, between Rouen and Le Havre.
 You can find more information on the Seine Abbey Route here.

 Honfleur is one of the most beautiful coastal towns in France.
-Located in the department of Calvados, on the Seine’s estuary, this old Norman port-city of more than 1000 years is today a place full of charm and the perfect base camp to explore the Pays d’Auge and the Côte Fleurie.
+Located in the department of Calvados, on the Seine’s estuary, this old Norman port-city of more than 1,000 years is today a place full of charm and the perfect base camp to explore the Pays d’Auge and the Côte Fleurie in Normandy.

 Honfleur was essentially built for commerce.
-Through the Ancien Régime, Honfleur’s shipowners made fortunes from trade, notably with North America.
-Samuel de Champlain, one of the most famous explorers associated with Honfleur, headed off to found the Canadian city of Quebec.
+During the Ancien Régime, Honfleur’s shipowners made fortunes from trade, notably with North America.
+Samuel de Champlain, one of the most famous explorers associated with Honfleur, sailed from this port to found Quebec (Canada).

-The Normandy Landing operations was the largest seaborne invasion in history.
-The invasion took place on the beaches of Normandy on Tuesday 6 June 1944 by the Allies.
-The operation, known as D-Day, was the beginning of the liberation of German-occupied France (and later Europe) from Nazi control and laid the foundations of the Allied victory on the Western Front.
+The Normandy Landing operation was the largest seaborne invasion in history.
+The invasion took place on Normandy’s beaches on Tuesday, 6 June 1944, by the Allies.
+The operation, known as D-Day, was the beginning of the liberation of German-occupied France (and later Europe) from Nazi control and laid the Allied victory foundations on the Western Front.

-The road trip to explore the WWII sites is one of the best road trips in France but you can also visit some of them on a (long) day trip from Paris.
-The best D-Day Landing Sites road trip itinerary includes the D-Day Landing Beaches (Omaha, Utah, Sword Gold, and Juno Beach), towns, and some war cemeteries and memorials.
+The road trip to explore the WWII sites is one of the best road trips in France.
+You can also visit some of these sites on a (long) day trip from Paris.
+The best D-Day Landing Sites road trip itinerary includes the D-Day Landing Beaches (Omaha, Utah, Sword Gold, and Juno Beach), picturesque towns, and some war cemeteries and memorials.

 Château Gaillard and Les Andelys

-Les Andelys is a picturesque town located in one of the most beautiful sites in the Seine Valley, nestled at the foot of a high cliff.
+Les Andelys is a picturesque town located in one of the most beautiful sites in the Seine Valley, nestled between the river and a high cliff.
 The town has different religious buildings from the 13th century and beautiful family houses from the 16th to 19th centuries.

 Les Andelys is a great stop on your way to Rouen or Giverny.
-It is surveyed by the splendid ruins of Château-Gaillard, a medieval fortress built in the 12th century by King Richard Lionheart, who was also Duke of Normandy, to protect his lands against the French King Philippe Auguste.
+It is surveyed by the splendid ruins of Château-Gaillard, a medieval fortress built in the 12th century by King Richard the Lionheart (who was also Duke of Normandy) to protect his lands against the French King Philippe Auguste.

 Medieval City of Rouen

 Rouen is one of the two capitals of the Region of Normandy.
-The city was the capital of the Duchy of Normandy from 911 to 1204.
+Because of its numerous churches, abbeys, and other religious buildings, Rouen is nicknamed the ‘city of a hundred bell towers.’
+Rouen was the capital of the Duchy of Normandy from 911 to 1204.

-Since the 13th century, this city crossed by the Seine River has undergone remarkable economic expansion thanks, in particular, to maritime and river trade.
+Since the 13th century, this city bisected by the Seine River has undergone remarkable economic expansion thanks, in particular, to maritime and river trade.

-Disputed as well by the French as by the English throughout the Hundred Years War, it was on her soil that Joan of Arc was imprisoned and burned alive on May 30, 1431.
+Disputed by the French and the English throughout the Hundred Years War, it was here that the English imprisoned Joan of Arc and burned her alive on May 30, 1431.

-Apart from its rich past, Rouen has an incredible and well-kept medieval heritage and its cathedral, world-famous thanks to Monet, is one of the highest in the world.
-The city has also many well-known museums, such as the Museum of Fine Arts, one of the most prestigious in France, the museum Secq des Tournelles, unique in Europe, or the National Museum of Education.
-The churches, abbeys, and other religious buildings found there in large numbers earned it the nickname of “city of a hundred bell towers”.
+Apart from its rich past, Rouen has an incredible and well-kept medieval heritage.
+Its cathedral, world-famous thanks to Monet, is one of the highest in the world.
+The city also has many well-known museums, such as the Museum of Fine Arts, the museum Secq des Tournelles, or the National Museum of Education.

 The Cider Route